kvarak/dnd/docs/_Rules/skills.md

   ***Birds***.
 Birds are seldom domesticated.
 When they are, it is usually for companionship (parrots, falcons, etc).
   * Bugs & Spiders.
 Neither are common, but can be found in some underground societies, most notable the riding spiders of Drow.
 Hardy giant beetles can be used as pack animals in desert environments.
   * Farm Animals.
 This includes the animals used in human farms, such as dogs, horses, cows and sheep, but also fowl of different types.
   * Mammals (land).
-Includes mammals that are sometimes domesticated, such as elephants and camels.
-This would also with more experience include the training of other mammals such as tiger and elk.
+Includes other mammals that are sometimes domesticated, such as elephants and camels.
   * Reptiles.
 Lizards are used as riding and pack animals in many underground societies.
   * Sea Life.
 Folk living underwater use a wide variety of sea living creatures as mounts.
 For surface dwellers this could apply to seals or dolphins.